-Starter allocation recommendation: Adopt a 40-point attribute model for Strength, Agility, Endurance, Willpower, Charisma, and Lore, with minimum 3, maximum 18, a 2-point cost above 10, and a 1-point refund below 10.
+Character creation recommendation: Adopt a 40-point attribute model for Strength, Agility, Endurance, Willpower, Charisma, and Lore, with minimum 3, maximum 18, a 2-point cost above 10, and a 1-point refund below 10.

 A solid frontline knight array is Strength 16, Constitution 14, Dexterity 12, Intelligence 8, Wisdom 10, Charisma 14; shift points between STR and CHA for social leadership, or STR and CON for full tank focus.

-Best Knight Class and Role Setup
+Choosing Your Knight’s Class and Role

-Select your class role before allocating stats, then use one of the templates below with no more than ±2 points per stat to preserve intended mechanics.
+Pick a role before allocating points; use one of the templates below and adjust no more than ±2 points per stat to preserve class mechanics.

 -